RylanSchaeffer/rylanschaeffer.github.io/content/learning/stochastic_processes/chinese_restaurant_process.md

 __Parent__: [Stochastic Processes](../stochastic_processes.md)

-The Chinese Restaurant Process (CRP) is a stochastic process for expressing distributions over partitions of your data.
+The Chinese Restaurant Process (CRP) is a stochastic process for expressing distributions over partitions of $$[N] := \{1, ..., N\}$$.
 Consequently, the CRP is frequently used in problems involving clustering.

+## Definition

-The name arises from imagining a queue of $$N$$ customers at a restaurant with infinitely many tables, each with an infinite capacity.
+The name arises from imagining a queue of possibly infinitely many customers at a Chinese restaurant, with infinitely many tables, each table with an infinite capacity.
 Fix a concentration parameter $$\alpha > 0$$.
 The first customer $$z_1$$ sits at a table, which we label table 1.
 For each subsequent customer $$z_t$$, let $$K_{t-1}$$ denote the number of tables occupied by the preceding $$t-1$$ customers and let $$n_{t-1}^{(k)}$$ denote the number of people at the $$k$$th table